franekjel/sokserver/files.md

 This folder contains submissions queued to check.
 It can contains unchecked submissions files.

 ### Users folder ($SOK/users)
-This folder contains users folders.

-### User folders ($SOK/users/$LOGIN)
-This folder contains user data and submissions.
-TODO
+This folder contains users data.
+Each file in folder is named $LOGIN.yml and contains $LOGIN data in fields:
+	- name (string) - user name
+	- surname (string) - user surname
+	- password (string) - hash of user password to verify login
+	- salt (string) - hash of password hash (for better security)
+	- groups ([]string) - list of users groups - contests in which user can participate

 ### Tasks folder ($SOK/tasks)
 This folder contains tasks.
 Sok use task format similar to sio2 (oioioi).
 Each task name should contains only letters.
 Each folder contains: